cogsandsquigs/mem/README.md

 # mem

-A memorization app (made with SvelteKit) that uses the leitner system.
+A reminder/to-do app for me ig